kokopuffz/Microsoft-Mock/README.md

 This is the Microsoft US page:
 ![Microsoft Home Page](./MicrosoftMockImg.png)

 Go to the Microsoft homepage and start finding the boxes.
 Once you have those boxes, make your skeleton and get some content in there!
-If it's in a box, it'll be in a div (or sematic tag that functions like a div)
+If it's in a box, it'll be in a div (or sematic tag that functions like a div).

 * Take a screenshot and start drawing boxes or grab a piece of paper and draw out the website with boxes
 * Create your `index.html` and start filling it with content.